 But Paul had an encounter with the resurrected Jesus.
-And after that he became an outspoken advocate for his new Lord.
+And after that, he became an outspoken advocate for his new Lord.
 He was commissioned by Jesus to take the gospel to the Gentiles.
 Paul is the central figure in the second half of the book of Acts.
 Luke tells the story of Paul’s trips around the Mediterranean and the spread of the gospel.

 There is some debate as to the intended audience of this letter.
-Some manuscripts omit the two reference to Rome in the first chapter.
+Some manuscripts omit the two references to Rome in the first chapter.
 And some lost manuscripts appear to omit the last two chapters of the letter.
 This has led some to speculate that the letter may actually have been written to another church, such as Ephesus.
 Or that it was written as a general letter to be sent out to a wider audience.
 But most seem to accept that it was indeed written to the Roman church.
 And that what we have today was what Paul wrote.

 I have heard no compelling argument either way.
 So I assume that it was written to the church as a whole.
-Although as the apostle to the Gentiles, it would not be surprising if he focused just a little more on the Gentile side of the house.
+However, as the apostle to the Gentiles, it would not be surprising if he focused just a little more on the Gentile side of the house.

-Paul’s letter to the Romans is easily his most complete and systematic exposition of the gospel he proclaims.
+Paul’s letter to the Romans is easily his most complete and systematic exposition of the gospel he proclaimed.
 But why did he direct it to a church where he had had no personal involvement?
 Paul gives us no reason, so we can only speculate on his purpose in writing.

-I have often thought that Paul’s purpose in writing may have been to impart some spiritual gift to them (Romans 1:11).
-Sharing with them with the gospel he would have proclaimed if he had been there in person.
+I have often thought that Paul’s purpose in writing may have been to impart some spiritual gift to them (Rom.
+1:11).
+Sharing with them the gospel he would have proclaimed if he had been there in person.
 We do not know who was responsible for founding the church in Rome.
 Or what kind of leadership they had prior to this.

-This church was in a central location at the heart of the Roman empire.
+This church was in a central location at the heart of the Roman Empire.
 And it was clearly one that Paul was hoping to establish a working relationship with.
 Maybe using them as a base of operation as he moved further west.
 So it would make sense that he would want them to have a good understanding of the gospel.
 As well as God’s purpose for humanity.
 In a way, what Paul is doing here is putting into writing what he would ordinarily provide verbally to a new church he is working to establish.